michael-eddy/mcat/README.md

                                          *  x=<int> [only for images]
                                          *  y=<int> [only for images]
                                          *  exmp: --inline-options 'center=false,width=80%,height=20c,inline=true,scale=0.5,spx=1920x1080,sc=100x20,zoom=2,x=16,y=8'
+      --delete-images                    deletes all the images, even ones that are not in the scrollview.. currently only works in kitty
       --report                           reports image / video dimensions when drawing images. along with reporting more info when not drawing images
       --silent                           removes loading bars
       --fetch-chromium                   download and prepare chromium